Addiction and trauma go hand in hand. Harbor Village has tools to treat the trauma and PTSD that may be contributing to your addiction.

 When you combine these substances, it may take longer to go through detox.
 Our medical team is there to help you manage withdrawal symptoms safely and as comfortably as possible.

 As part of your individual treatment plan at Harbor Village, you can take advantage of trauma therapy, as well as other therapeutic options like cognitive behavioral therapy, dialectical behavior therapy, and rational emotive behavior therapy.
 Together, these therapies can help you achieve healing and balance — so your trauma no longer controls your emotions and behavior.

-In a traumatic event or situation, your body responds by releasing stress hormones, which prevent your brain from processing the event.
+In a traumatic event or situation, your body responds by releasing stress hormones that prevent your brain from processing the event.
 When we are triggered by something that reminds us of the trauma, the body reacts with a “fight or flight” response.
-While we are asleep and dreaming, meanwhile, our eyes dart back and forth quickly, which triggers the part of the brain that reprocesses the day’s memories.
-Trauma therapy uses EMDR (or eye movement desensitization reprocessing), which simulates those dreaming eye movements, stimulating the brain in order to reprocess the trauma.
-In combination with talk therapy, trauma therapy can help you heal and move forward.
+While we are asleep and dreaming, our eyes dart back and forth quickly, which triggers the part of the brain that reprocesses the day’s memories.